What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It has become established as a day to celebrate the growth of girls in particular.

-This became the forerunner of the Doll's Festival.
+This became the precursor to the Hinamatsuri.

 This play not only helps children grow,